Saratoga campaign: St. Leger's expedition

-Lieutenant Colonel St. Leger sailed up the St. Lawrence and crossed Lake Ontario to arrive at Oswego without incident.
-He had about 300 regulars, supported by 650 Canadian and Loyalist militia, and they were joined by 1,000 Indians led by John Butler and the Iroquois war chiefs Joseph Brant, Sayenqueraghta and Cornplanter.
-Joseph Brant killed and tortured Indians who did not support the Crown.
-Leaving Oswego on July 25, they marched to Fort Stanwix on the Mohawk River, and began besieging it on August 2.
-About 800 members of the Tryon County militia and their Indian allies marched to relieve the siege, but some of St. Leger's British and Indians ambushed them on August 6 at the bloody Battle of Oriskany.
-While the Americans held the field of battle, they retreated because of the heavy casualties they suffered, including the mortal wounding of their leader, General Nicholas Herkimer.
-Warriors from Iroquois nations fought on both sides of the battle, marking the beginning of a civil war within the Six Nations.
-During the Oriskany action, the besieged Americans staged a sortie from Fort Stanwix and raided the nearly empty Indian camp.
-Combined with the significant Indian casualties at Oriskany, this was a significant blow to Indian morale.
+Lieutenant Colonel St. Leger proceeded up the St. Lawrence by bateaux and crossed Lake Ontario to arrive at Oswego without incident.
+He had about 240 British regulars, supported by 90 jäger from Hesse-Hanau, 250 Loyalists from the King's Royal Regiment of New York, and 50 Canadien militia.
+They were joined by 100 British Indian Department rangers led by John Butler, and 800 indigenous warriors led by the Iroquois war chiefs Sayenqueraghta, Cornplanter, and Joseph Brant.

+Leaving Oswego on July 26, the expedition marched to Fort Stanwix on the Mohawk River, and began besieging it on August 2.
+About 800 members of the Tryon County militia and their Oneida allies marched to relieve the siege, but a detachment of St. Leger's force ambushed them on August 6 at the Battle of Oriskany.
+After several hours of fighting, St. Leger's force abandoned their attack.
+This left the Americans holding the field of battle, however, they were also forced to withdraw because of the catastrophic casualties they had suffered, including the mortal wounding of their leader, Brigadier General Nicholas Herkimer.

+Warriors from the Iroquois nations fought on both sides of the battle, marking the beginning of a civil war within the Six Nations.
+During the Oriskany action, the besieged Americans staged a sortie from Fort Stanwix and raided the nearly empty indigenous camp.
+This, combined with the significant casualties they suffered at Oriskany, was a major blow to the morale of St. Leger's native allies.

 On August 10, Benedict Arnold left Stillwater, New York for Fort Stanwix with 800 men of the Continental Army from Schuyler's Northern Department.
 He expected to recruit members of the Tryon County militia when he arrived at Fort Dayton on August 21.
-Arnold could only raise about 100 militia, as most of the militiamen that had been at Oriskany were not interested in joining, so he instead resorted to subterfuge.
+Arnold, however, could only raise about 100 men, as most of the militiamen who had been at Oriskany refused to participate.
+Arnold instead resorted to subterfuge.
 He staged the escape of a Loyalist captive, who convinced St. Leger that Arnold was coming with a much larger force than he actually had.

-On this news, Joseph Brant and the rest of St. Leger's Indians withdrew.
-They took most of his remaining supplies with them, and St. Leger was forced to raise the siege and head back through Oswego to Quebec.
-Arnold sent a detachment a short way after them, and turned the rest of his force east to rejoin the American forces at Saratoga.
-St. Leger's remaining men eventually arrived at Fort Ticonderoga on September 27.
+Upon receiving this news, St. Leger's indigenous allies withdrew and took most of the remaining supplies with them.
+St. Leger was forced to abandon the siege and head back through Oswego to Quebec.
+Arnold sent a detachment to Oneida Lake in pursuit, but turned the rest of his force east to rejoin the American forces at Saratoga.
+St. Leger eventually arrived with elements of his expedition at Fort Ticonderoga on September 27.
 Their arrival was too late to effectively support Burgoyne, whose army was already being hemmed in by the growing American forces around him.